Iran–Spain relations: Economic relations

 Iran was among the three largest suppliers of crude oil to Spain in 2011, with almost 14% of imported oil.
-The situation has changed radically with the approval of the EU sanctions establishing the total cessation of these imports.
+The situation changed radically with the approval of EU sanctions, which led to the total cessation of these imports.
 Spain has been the second EU country most affected after Greece and Italy.

 In 2011, the last year before the sanctions, Spanish exports to Iran reached €655.3M, increasing by 33.2% against a 7.3% drop in the EU.
-Between 2009 and 2011 Spanish exports to Iran grew by almost 50%.
+Between 2009 and 2011, Spanish exports to Iran grew by almost 50%.
 In a global context, Spain accounted for 0.8% of total Iranian imports in 2011 and was the 21st supplier.
 For Spain, Iran was the 46th largest customer in the world, with 0.31% of total exports Spanish.

+In 2024 the Shipping Association of Iran signed a memorandum of understanding with the Advanced Training Course in Transport and Logistics in Spain to enhance bilateral relations and improve training programs in the maritime transport sector.

 Cooperation

-Iran has never had development cooperation agreements with Spain.
-Iran does not have a financial program with Spain.
-In any case, as of UN Resolution 1747 of March 24, 2007, and under the provisions of point 7, it is not possible to grant Iran concessional financing except for humanitarian reasons.